offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

     app_server: jetty
 ```

-In addition, the `metadata.labels` and `metadata.annotations` manifest paths contain the object's labels and annotations (respective).
+In addition, the `metadata.labels` and `metadata.annotations` contain the object's labels and annotations (respective).

 ## Pod